sunpy/sunpy/docs/guide/acquiring_data/database.rst

      66    2012-08-05 00:00:02  2012-08-05 00:00:03        AIA    33.5    33.5
      67    2012-08-05 00:00:02  2012-08-05 00:00:03        AIA    33.5    33.5

-..
-NOTE the following code does not actually work.
-There seems to be a bug
+..NOTE the following code does not actually work.
-    in sunpy.util.unit_conversion.to_angstrom (this is called by the __init__ of the Wave attribute)
+   There seems to be a bug in sunpy.util.unit_conversion.to_angstrom (this is called by the __init__ of the Wave attribute)

 When using the :class:`sunpy.net.attrs.Wavelength` attribute, you have to specify a unit using `astropy.units.Quantity`.
 If not an error is raised.
 This also means that there is no default unit that is used by the class.
 To know how you can specify a detail using astropy check `astropy.units`.

     >>> import astropy.units as u
     >>> print(display_entries(